RobinFrugte97/frontend-applications/README.md

 The data I'm using comes from the API of [Netwerk digitaal erfgoed](https://www.netwerkdigitaalerfgoed.nl/), with my unique URL:
 `https://api.data.netwerkdigitaalerfgoed.nl/datasets/ivo/NMVW/services/NMVW-08/sparql`

-I'm gathering data about all the housemodels in Indonesia to get an idea about the architecture.
+I'm gathering data about all the housemodels in Indonesia to get an idea about the architecture with the following SPARQL query:

-The SPARQL query I use the retrieve all the data I need in the application:

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>